Wicked Errol Flynn

 Errol Flynn made a total of 9 movies with leading lady Olivia de Havilland, beginning with the pirate film Captain Blood.
 Flynn, of course, played pirate Captain Peter Blood who captures a feisty damsel (de Havilland).
 He credited movie mogul Jack Warner with discovering him and casting him with de Havilland in Captain Blood.
 He also said in his autobiography that he was sure he was in love with de Havilland by the time they made their second film together – but he was married, so was she, and so like a schoolboy, he contented himself with playing tricks on her.

 (Errol Flynn 1935 Captain Blood Trailer)

 Olivia de Havilland and Errol Flynn were paired again in these films:

 The Adventures of Robin Hood (1938), with Flynn as the legendary outlaw and de Havilland as Maid Marian.
 Shot in colour, with Claude Rains as Prince John, Patrick Knowles as Will Scarlett, Alan Hale as Little John, Ian Hunter as King Richard the Lion-Heart, and Melville Cooper as the Sheriff of Nottingham.
-In this and his earlier film roles, Flynn's hair was lighter brown in color and he was clean-shaven; had had sported a pencil-thin moustache in the Pacific before filming his first movie, and he remained clean-shaven for several years after onscreen.
+In this and his earlier film roles, Flynn’s hair was lighter brown in color and he was clean-shaven.
+Errol had sported a pencil-thin moustache in the Pacific before filming his first movie, and he remained clean-shaven onscreen for several years after.